Support for Partners

 Helping Partners and Spouses of Women with PPD

 Postpartum depression is a devastating condition that not only affects the mother but can affect her partner or partner as well.
-There are many reasons for this and it is important for spouses to know that they do not have to suffer in silence during this time.
+There are many reasons for this and spouses need to know that they do not have to suffer in silence during this time.

-There are plenty of support resources available to husbands and partners who are struggling to cope with their wives’ condition.
+Plenty of support resources are available to husbands and partners struggling to cope with their wives’ condition.
 These support resources will be valuable tools for husbands, partners or spouses as their wives begin postpartum depression treatment and recovery.

 How Postpartum Depression Affects Partners